pilates-outfitsworkout-clothesactivewearreformer-pilatesmat-pilatesfitness-fashion

 First Class Checklist

-Before your first Pilates class, ensure you have:
+Before your first Pilates class, make sure you've got:

 • High-waisted stretchy leggings or fitted shorts